virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 The elements visual displaying can be find on the screen below:
 ![markdown_tags](/img/markdown_tags.jpg)

-Source code each these elements is displayed below:
+Source code for each of these elements is displayed below:

 @@@
 ```yaml